Sankichi Takahashi: Career after World War One

 In the 1920s, the Japanese Navy brass was split into an "administrative" Treaty Faction that accepted limitations imposed by the Washington Naval Treaty and a "command" Fleet Faction that opposed them.
 Takahashi Sankichi, promoted by his superior Kanji Kato, was on the Fleet side headed by Prince Fushimi Hiroyasu, Kanji Kato and Admiral Tōgō Heihachirō.

-He held brief assignments on the high seas, commanding the cruiser Aso (1923–1924) and battleship Fusō (1924–1925). and headed the Operations section of Naval General Staff under vice chief Kanji Kato who actually ran the organization, overwhelming its mild-mannered chief Yamashita Gentarō.
+He held brief assignments on the high seas, commanding the cruiser Aso (1923–1924) and battleship Fusō (1924–1925). and headed the Operations section of the Naval General Staff under vice chief Kanji Kato who actually ran the organization, overwhelming its mild-mannered chief Yamashita Gentarō.

 Takahashi became chief of staff of the Combined Fleet in 1927, when Kanji Kato assumed command and subjected the fleet to the most rigorous and risky drills, attempting to compensate numeric constraints of the Washington Treaty with superior training.

 Ten years later, as the Commander of Combined Fleet, Takahashi upheld the same mentality:

 "If we are compelled to use the short sword to combat a foe brandishing the long sword, I am sure we shall win!
 We have tactics to defeat the combined fleets of Great Britain and the U.S."; "Implant in the mind of every man and every officer that Japan will be the inevitable victor in any international conflict."
 He continued to rally against Washington Treaty limitations during the Geneva Naval Conference of 1927, supporting the faction of Mineo Ōsumi and Tōgō Heihachirō.
-The moderates tried to restore their influence in the late 1920s but were finally crushed by the Fleet Faction in 1932-1933.
+The moderates tried to restore their influence in the late 1920s but were finally crushed by the Fleet Faction in 1932–1933.

 In 1928, Takahashi was appointed the first commander of the newly formed First Carrier Division, IJN's first air supremacy formation.